No Disneyland for me, I hate Disneyland!

 History Repeats Itself: Old Habits Die Hard

-A decade later I have a third child, a little girl. (yeees so happy)
+Five years later I had a third child, a little girl.
+(YAY!)

 10 Reasons To Go To Disneyland Paris

-Let’s face it, your kids are going to love it.
+It’s a no brainer, your kids are going to love it.
 A day of eating junk food, seeing cartoon characters come to life, riding fun rides and seeing cool shows.
-What kid would NOT like it?

 3- The Rides